 A variety of story approaches followed, suggesting sales were slipping and Kanigher was trying to see what would attract readers.
 I like Ira’s story title on this one, issue #105, which has a fantasy feel.

 In the next issue, #106, Ira had a chance to use his Old English style in the story title for this very different direction.
 It was Wonder Woman’s last cover appearance, as the book turned into a mystery anthology.

 The final issue, #109, is an example of that, and uses an idea that was repeated some years later on a JUSTICE LEAGUE OF AMERICA cover.
 Sensation was not quite finished, though.

 With issue #110, July/Aug 1952, the title changed to SENSATION MYSTERY to better reflect the contents, and put it in the same genre as DC’s HOUSE OF MYSTERY and similar titles.
 Ira continued to letter the covers.
 Editing was probably taken over by Julius Schwartz.

-Ira lettered no stories for SENSATION and only two for SENSATION MYSTERY, in issue #113, shown here, and issue #114.
+Ira lettered no stories for SENSATION and only two for SENSATION MYSTERY, in issue #113, shown here, and issue #114 for a total of 14 pages.
 Here are the details:

 #113 Jan/Feb 1953: Johnny Peril 8pp

 #114 March/April 1953: “Return of Cagliostro” 6pp.

 More articles in this series can be found on the Comics Creation page of my blog as well as other articles about Ira Schnapp and other letterers.